procore/documentation/bim_webviewer/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#singleclick"></a></p>

-Fires when a single click occurs in the webviewer container element. this event returns a `MouseEvent` object.
+Fires when a single click occurs in the webviewer container element.
+This event returns a `MouseEvent` object.

 ---